 Use our free and confidential online insurance checker to see if your insurance covers treatment at an American Addiction Center facility.

 If you have developed an alcohol addiction, understanding your options for treatment is important.
-Alcohol rehab centers can offer you the medical attention and support you need to obtain and maintain sobriety.
+Inpatient alcohol rehab centers can offer you the medical attention and support you need to pursue and maintain sobriety.

 Alcoholism affects people all across the United States.
 A 2015 survey revealed that about 86% of people ages 18 or older have consumed alcohol at some point in their lives, and an estimated 15 million people in this same age group meet the criteria for alcohol addiction—diagnosed as an alcohol use disorder (AUD).
 Chronic alcohol abuse can have detrimental and even fatal results.